MatthewMcDade13/SFMLGameOfLife/README.md

 # SFMLGameOfLife
 Conway's Game of Life made with C++ and SFML

-This was made for learning purposes.
-This is my first project using SFML
+This was made for learning purposes and is my first project using SFML

-and using multithreading in general, so a lot of code is me experimenting.

 ### Controls for game: